dd32/td-gh-ex/readme.txt

 -The theme aims to be compatible with Woocommerce.
 It does not adress issues within Woocommerce such as missing labels and screenreader texts, but increases it's contrasts.

 == Changelog ==
+=1.2 2015-05-16=
+Added 	add_theme_support( "title-tag" );
+Fixed sidebar id bug
+Minor changes to the customizer
+Removed the jump down button since it caused some issues in firefox.

 =1.0=
 Improved styling for bbPress and Woocommerce.